Idlewild (band): The Remote Part (2002–2003)

 Idlewild eventually moved up to the highlands of Scotland and began the writing and demoing process of what would become The Remote Part.
 Both Allan and Jeremy joined the band in a cottage in Inchnadamph, Sutherland.
 Woomble began a friendship with Scottish Makar (poet laureate) Edwin Morgan who would eventually end up on the song "Scottish Fiction," the album's closing track.
 The remainder of the year was spent recording and mixing the album in various locations with producer Dave Eringa.
 This period marked the band's longest absence from performing.

-The first single from the album, "You Held the World in Your Arms", became 'A-listed' on Radio One and entered the UK Singles Chart at number nine, marking the band's biggest hit to date.
+The first single from the album, "You Held the World in Your Arms", became "A-listed" on Radio One and entered the UK Singles Chart at number nine, marking the band's biggest hit to date.
 A UK tour followed with Ikara Colt supporting and a second single, "American English", was released.
 On release, The Remote Part entered the album charts at number three, and was considered a record of considerable depth, as well as one of the most melodic records of the year.
 The album went gold in the UK and a third single, "Live in a Hiding Place", was released as the band embarked upon a four-month European tour in September, which included supporting dates with Coldplay.

-On 30 September 2002, Idlewild took to the stage in Cologne with their guitar tech Alex Grant playing bass instead of Bob Fairfoull, with Roddy Woomble commenting during the show that Fairfoull had left the band.
+On 30 September 2002, Idlewild took to the stage in Cologne with their guitar tech Alex Grant playing bass instead of Bob Fairfoull, with Woomble commenting during the show that Fairfoull had left the band.
 On 3 October, Idlewild officially announced the departure of Fairfoull due to “personal problems”.
-Fairfoull had become increasingly distant from the band over the past year, often being absent during the recording of The Remote Part, and his drinking habits were having a negative impact on his bass playing.
+Fairfoull had become increasingly distant from the band over the past year, often being absent during the recording of The Remote Part, and his drinking habits were having a negative impact on his playing.
 Things came to a head with Fairfoull in an argument after a show in Amsterdam, with Woomble later commenting that dismissing Fairfoull “was the best thing that could have happened to the band,” and that “it meant we all finally agreed on how we were going to move forward.”
 The band and Fairfoull remained friends, with Fairfoull going on to play bass with Edinburgh-based band Degrassi and Paper Beats Rock.